Bringing a Sharper Lens to Data Reviews: Part 1

 For instance, knowing the percentage of students receiving free and reduced lunch in each school within a district would allow you to consider how the general socioeconomic status of each neighborhood community might be influencing the outcomes you care about.
 In focusing on demographic differences, however, be especially mindful to avoid deficit thinking about either individuals or groups.

 We often review data for the purpose of either setting a goal or understanding whether we have met it.
 At the goal-setting stage, consider specifying “inclusive” and “equitable” criteria for measuring goals.
-Inclusive criteria help to ensure you do not exclude anyone (unintentionally or otherwise) and that data accurately reflect the full diversity of your focus population.
+Inclusive criteria help to ensure you do not exclude anyone (unintentionally or otherwise) and that data accurately reflect all of your population.
 Equitable criteria are important because goals can be achieved in ways that perpetuate, rather than disrupt, gaps.

 For instance, a team of teachers can work to improve the overall average score on a particular test, while at the same time as the gaps between students of different identity groups widen.
-Adding language to a goal that specifies that the full sample or population of students will be included or that there will be no significant gaps between relevant identity groups are two examples of how to do this.
+Two examples of how to do this are adding language to a goal that specifies that the full sample or population of students will be included or that there will be no significant gaps between relevant identity groups.

-Until then, remember that equity work will always be a journey, an iterative process of incremental growth and change.
-Take your reflections about biases, stereotypes, and negative expectations and recommit to the personal work of addressing them.
+Until then, remember that improvement will always be a journey, an iterative process of incremental growth and change.
+Take your reflections about negative expectations and recommit to the personal work of addressing them.
 Support others to do the same.

 Some things you can do: